digital-wolf-farm/html-css-style-guide/style/styleguide.md

 1. General rules:
     * No empty comments are allowed - rule: `"comment-no-empty": true`.
-    * Comments `//...` are not allowed - rule: `"no-invalid-double-slash-comments": true`
+    * Comments `//...` are not allowed - rule: `"no-invalid-double-slash-comments": true`.

-comment-word-disallowed-list
+    * There must be whitespace inside markes of comments - rule: `"comment-whitespace-inside": "always"`.
-comment-empty-line-before
+    * There is list of disallowed words defined - rule NOT USED: `"comment-word-disallowed-list": []`.
-comment-whitespace-inside
+    * There is no pattern for comment defined - rule NOT USED: `"comment-pattern": ""`.
-comment-pattern
+    * There is requirement for empty line before comment defined - rule NOT USED: `"comment-empty-line-before": "always"`.

 ## 15. At-rules